 This didn’t always sit well with organic, sustainable farmers who wanted a heartier breed of chicken that could live a more natural life while still providing eggs and meat in a decent time frame.
 Big corporations such as Perdue Farms – the fourth-largest producer of poultry in North America – were also looking for an alternative to the fast-growing meat chickens.

-This was due to rising concerns about the amount of antibiotics needed to keep these birds healthy and the conditions many of them are kept in due to their propensity for week legs and heart attacks if they moved too much.
+This was due to rising concerns about the number of antibiotics needed to keep these birds healthy and the conditions many of them are kept in due to their propensity for week legs and heart attacks if they moved too much.
 This is when the Red Ranger was developed.

 These red chickens grow faster than other dual-purpose breeds and are ready to be butchered at around 12 – 14 weeks.
 While they were developed to be better meat producers than egg layers, they are still a good source of eggs.
 They start laying at 16 weeks and can lay around 175 eggs a year.